HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/table.md

 - You can hide under Tables to avoid players or to set up an ambush on another player approaching the building.
   - This is best done with a close-range weapon with high DPS such as the [Flues](/weapons/guns/flues) or [Micro Uzi](/weapons/guns/micro_uzi).

-# Trivia

-- The Table was designed by platonthek.

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)